On the Local Langlands Correspondences of DeBacker/Reeder and Reeder for $GL(\ell,F)$, where $\ell$ is prime: Introduction

 We then prove the same for Reeder's construction, if one assumes a certain compatibility condition, which we describe now.
 Reeder's construction in \cite{reeder} begins by canonically attaching a certain admissible pair $(L/F, \Omega)$ to a Langlands parameter for $GL(\ell,F)$.
 His construction then inputs this admissible pair into the theory of \cite{adler} in order to construct a supercuspidal representation $\pi(L, \Omega)$ of $GL(\ell,F)$.
 The compatibility condition that we will need to assume is that $\pi(L, \Omega)$ is the same supercuspidal representation that is attached to $(L/F, \Omega)$ via the Howe construction in \cite{howe}.
 We remark that this compatibility condition does not seem to be known to the experts.

-We wish to make an interesting remark regarding the correspondences of Moy and \\ DeBacker/Reeder (and Reeder, assuming the above compatibility).
-Although the correspondence of Moy agrees with DeBacker/Reeder (and Reeder, assuming the above compatibility), there are some important details that are different.
+We wish to make an interesting remark regarding the correspondences of Moy and \\ DeBacker--Reeder (and Reeder, assuming the above compatibility).
+Although the correspondence of Moy agrees with DeBacker--Reeder (and Reeder, assuming the above compatibility), there are some important details that are different.
 In particular, the passage from a Langlands parameter to a character of a torus has a subtle but important difference.
 To illustrate this difference, we rewrite both correspondences to include their factorization through characters of elliptic tori as

-Then, the correspondence of Moy is given by whereas the correspondences of DeBacker/Reeder (and Reeder, assuming the compatibility) are given by
+Then, the correspondence of Moy is given by whereas the correspondences of DeBacker--Reeder (and Reeder, assuming the compatibility) are given by

 We now briefly present an outline of the paper.
 In section \ref{notation}, we introduce some notation that we will need throughout.
-In section \ref{preliminaries}, we briefly recall some of the key components to the construction of DeBacker/Reeder from \cite{debackerreeder}.
+In section \ref{preliminaries}, we briefly recall some of the key components to the construction of DeBacker--Reeder from \cite{debackerreeder}.
 In section \ref{existingdescription}, we recall the tame local Langlands correspondence for $GL(\ell,F)$ as explained in \cite{moy}.
-In sections \ref{gl2f} and \ref{gl2charactertorus}, we work out the theory of \cite{debackerreeder} for $GL(2,F)$, and we show that the correspondence of DeBacker/Reeder and Moy agree for $GL(2,F)$.
-In sections \ref{glellf} and \ref{glellfcharactertorus}, we work out the theory of \cite{debackerreeder} for $GL(m,F)$, where $m$ is an odd prime, and we show that the correspondence of DeBacker/Reeder and Moy agree for $GL(m,F)$.
+In sections \ref{glellf} and \ref{glellfcharactertorus}, we work out the theory of \cite{debackerreeder} for $GL(\ell,F)$, and we show that the correspondence of DeBacker--Reeder and Moy agree for $GL(\ell,F)$.
 Finally, in section \ref{positivedepthreederchapter}, we work out the theory of \cite{reeder} for $GL(\ell,F)$, where $\ell$ is prime, and we show that under the compatibility condition, the correspondence of Reeder and Moy agree for $GL(\ell,F)$.

-\emph{Acknowledgements.} This paper has benefited from conversations with Jeffrey Adams, Jeffrey Adler, Gordan Savin, and Jiu-Kang Yu.